 It started with the growing instability in the Roman Empire (Circa 33 to 325 AD):

 After the departure of Jesus (pbuh), the early Christian church saw rapid growth but also faced significant internal divisions over theological matters.
-By the 3rd century AD, debates became more intense, particularly regarding the nature of Jesus and up to year 325AD, the doctrine of the Trinity (3=1) as we know it today “The Father, the Son, and the Holy Spirit” and the role each person had was not clearly defined, leading to theological disputes, particularly regarding the nature of the Son, which caused divisions and began to seriously threaten the stability of the Roman Empire.
+By the 3rd century AD, debates became more intense, particularly regarding the nature of Jesus, the doctrine of the Trinity as we know it today “The Father, the Son, and the Holy Spirit” and the role each person had was not clearly defined, leading to theological disputes, particularly regarding the nature of the Son, which caused divisions and began to seriously threaten the stability of the Roman Empire.

-• Arius Theory:
+- Arius Theory:

-Arius a priest who developed the Arianism doctrine stated that there was a time when Jesus did not exist, and only God the Father existed, therefore Jesus the Son was not co-eternal with the Father because he was a created being, distinct from God the Father.
+Arius was a priest who developed the Arianism doctrine stated that there was a time when Jesus did not exist, and only God the Father existed, therefore Jesus the Son was not co-eternal with the Father because he was a created being, distinct from God the Father.
 And he believed that if Jesus was raised to be divine in the same way God is, that it would undermine the absolute monotheism at the core of the Christian faith, (which is close to the Islamic view that God is one, he has no equals, the absolute monotheism).

 His theory was supported by prominent figures of the church who agreed with him that Jesus was not God, figures such as Bishop Eusebius of Nicomedia, Bishop Eusebius of Caesarea, Bishop Theognis, Bishop Ursacius of Singidunum, Bishop Valens of Mursa, Bishop Macedonius of Constantinople and that just to name a few, they all believed that Jesus could not be divine the same way God is, as he was a created being.
 (Once again, their view closely resembled the teachings of Islam, which emphasizes that no man, nor a prophet can be divine as they are all created beings).

-• Athanasius theory:
+- Athanasius theory:

 Athanasius’ theory although very confusing to understand to this day, insisted that Jesus had always existed with God from the beginning of time, that Jesus was not “born” in the way humans are born, as He is eternal and uncreated, being of the same essence as the Father.
 In his work On the Incarnation, Athanasius argues that Jesus, the Son of God, existed before time and was the eternal Word.
 While Jesus’ human birth in Bethlehem was a real event, it was the moment the eternal Word assumed a human body, not a beginning of His existence.
-Thus, Jesus’ divinity is eternal, and His incarnation was a unique act of God entering into human history to be sacrificed later on the cross in order to allow the forgiveness of our sins.
+Thus, Jesus’ divinity is eternal, and His incarnation was a unique act of God entering into a human body to be sacrificed later on the cross in order to allow the forgiveness of our sins.

 At the council of Nicaea 325AD: Jesus became God

-By the order of Constantine, Emperor of Rome, the Council of Nicaea took place in 325 AD in the city of Nicaea (modern-day İznik, Turkey).
-It’s important to note that Constantine himself was not particularly religious, having been baptized only shortly before his death in 337 AD, twelve years after the Council of Nicaea.
+It’s important to mention that Constantine himself was not particularly religious, having been baptized only shortly before his death in 337 AD, twelve years after the Council of Nicaea.